liamvu2501/Terraform_Projects/README.md

 # Terraform_Projects
-Repo for Terraform related projects
+This is a repo for projects developed with Terraform